NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 	gdc-client download f80ec672-d00f-42d5-b5ae-c7e06bc39da1

-### Downloading Controlled Access Data
+### Downloading Controlled-Access Data

-A user authentication token is required for downloading controlled access data from GDC.
+A user authentication token is required for downloading Controlled-Access Data from GDC.
 Tokens can be obtained from the GDC Data Portal (see instructions in [Obtaining an Authentication Token](Preparing_for_Data_Download_and_Upload.md#obtaining-an-authentication-token)).
 Once downloaded, the token *file* can be passed to the GDC Data Transfer Tool using the **-t** or **--token-file** option:

 	gdc-client download -m gdc_manifest_e24fac38d3b19f67facb74d3efa746e08b0c82c2.txt -t gdc-user-token.2015-06-17T09-10-02-04-00.txt